As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 Hypocalcemia (total calcium below 2.25 mmol / l or ionized calcium below 1.23 mmol / l, respectively) can be caused by:

-For example, in the form of intestinal colic, muscle weakness, confusion, brain seizures, and cardiac symptoms such as a prolonged QT interval, arrhythmia, and even acute myocardial failure.
+For example, intestinal colic, muscle weakness, confusion, brain seizures, and cardiac symptoms such as a prolonged QT interval, arrhythmia, and even acute myocardial failure.

-The therapeutic effect of parenteral calcium replacement is the normalization of pathologically low serum calcium levels and thus the relief of hypocalcemic symptoms.
+The therapeutic effect of parenteral calcium replacement is the normalization of pathologically low serum calcium levels, thus relieving hypocalcemic symptoms.

 Medical uses of calcium gluconate

 After injection, the administered calcium shows the same distribution behavior as endogenous calcium.

 About 45-50% of total plasma calcium is in the physiologically active ionized form, approximately 40-50% is bound to proteins, mainly albumin, and 8-10% is complexed with anions.

 After injection, the administered calcium is added to the intravascular calcium pool and is handled by the body in the same way as endogenous calcium.
 Calcium excretion occurs in the urine, although a significant proportion undergoes renal tubular reabsorption.

 Calcium gluconate 10% solution (administered intravenously) is the most commonly used form of calcium in treating low blood calcium.